HXM4Tech/GalaxyOS/README.md

 ## ▶️ Running
 The kernel binary and basic OS iso are located in `build/` directory after compiling.

-You can run basic OS in the qemu virtual machine with:
+If you have qemu installed, you can run basic OS in the qemu virtual machine with:
 ```sh
 qemu-system-x86_64 -cdrom build/galaxyos.iso
 ```